pdlfs/indexfs/external/pdlfs-common/src/spooky/README.md

-**This file is copied and modified from SpookyHash's [home](https://burtleburtle.net/bob/hash/spooky.html) page.**
+**This readme file is copied and reformatted from SpookyHash's [home](https://burtleburtle.net/bob/hash/spooky.html) page.**

 SpookyHash: a 128-bit noncryptographic hash
 ===========================================

 SpookyHash is a public domain noncryptographic hash function producing well-distributed 128-bit hash values for byte arrays of any length.
 It can produce 64-bit and 32-bit hash values too, at the same speed, just use the bottom n bits.

-This C++ implementation (V2) is specific to 64-bit x86 platforms, in particular it assumes the processor is little endian.
+This C++ implementation (`SpookyV2.h` and `SpookyV2.cpp`) is specific to 64-bit x86 platforms, in particular it assumes the processor is little endian.
 Long keys hash in 3 bytes per cycle, short keys take about 1 byte per cycle, and there is a 30 cycle startup cost.
 Keys can be supplied in fragments.
 The function allows a 128-bit seed.
 It's named SpookyHash because it was released on Halloween.

 Why use SpookyHash?
 -------------------